SevenTianyu/UAGAN/README.md

+# 文献40 《Training Federated GANs with Theoretical Guarantees: A Universal Aggregation Approach》代码
-#This repository contains the Pytorch code for the paper:
+# This repository contains the Pytorch code for the paper:
 Training Federated GANs with Theoretical Guarantees:  A Universal Aggregation Approach

 ## Usage